 Health Cost Hack: Head to an Urgent Care Center for More Routine Medical Conditions

 Unless you can’t breathe, are bleeding profusely or suspect that you’re having a heart attack or stroke, consider bypassing the hospital for more routine medical issues.
 “If you go to the E.R. for a non-life-threatening concern, you could be waiting around a long time for care and spending a lot more money—especially if you have a high deductible to meet,” Rosen says.
-Health-care providers at urgent care centers are well-equipped to treat common problems, like sprains, such minor allergic reactions as hives, the flu and strep throat.
+Health-care providers at urgent care detroit centers, or wherever you may be, are well-equipped to treat common problems, like sprains, such minor allergic reactions as hives, the flu and strep throat.

 Wellness Cost Hack: Work Out Without Limits